Cognitive Training for Language Models: Towards General Capabilities via Cross-Entropy Games: Streamlined Xent Games

 \section{Streamlined Xent Games}

 Building on the idea of implicit knowledge outlined in Section \ref{sec:implicit-knowledge} above, we briefly outline the ideas behind Xent (Cross-Entropy) Games.
-Rather than fully specifying the language used to write Xent Games (see \cite{hongler-emil} for details), we focus on a core subset of them that we call \emph{Streamlined Xent Games (SXGs)}, and we provide illustrative examples.
+Rather than fully specifying the language used to write Xent Games (see \cite{hongler-emil} for details), we focus on a core subset of them that we call \emph{Streamlined Xent Games (S-XGs)}, and we provide illustrative examples.

-SXGs form a subspace of the Original Xent Games (OXGs) introduced in \cite{hongler-emil}, which focuses on benchmarking.
-By contrast, SXGs are designed to make training more streamlined (i.e. more parallelizable, easier to optimize, and with extra differentiable structures \cite{hongler-emil-renard-gabriel,hongler-asani-gabriel-emil-renard}) and therefore suitable for training models to play them.
-At the same time, it is reasonable to expect that the set of skills developed by SXGs is the same as that developed by the space of OXGs (see Section \ref{subsec:web-of-games} below).
+S-XGs form a subspace of the Original Xent Games (O-XGs) introduced in \cite{hongler-emil}, which focuses on benchmarking.
+By contrast, S-XGs are designed to make training more streamlined (i.e. more parallelizable, easier to optimize, and with extra differentiable structures \cite{hongler-emil-renard-gabriel,hongler-asani-gabriel-emil-renard}) and therefore suitable for training models to play them.
+At the same time, it is reasonable to expect that the set of skills developed by S-XGs is the same as that developed by the space of O-XGs (see Section \ref{subsec:web-of-games} below).